-Kundalini meditation-Whether we realise it or not we are creating the world we see in front of us moment by moment, recognising this fact gives us the opportunity to create a different life.
+Whether we realise it or not we are creating the world we see in front of us moment by moment.
+Recognising this provides us with the opportunity to create a different life.
 The first step is to know what we truly want, and then learn to use the tools yoga gives us to achieve our dreams.

-Thinking about what we want takes some effort but once we know we can use the creative force of kundalini to shape the world we want rather than to be a perpetual victim.
+Thinking about what we want takes effort, once we know we can use the creative force of kundalini to shape world rather than be a perpetual victim.
 Kundalini is matter in its potential state and as humans we can take control of our thoughts and actions to shape matter to our dreams.

-Being carful of our thoughts is very important, so take a few moments each day to examine them, and you may be surprised how much you focus on the things that appear to go wrong.
+Being earful of our thoughts is particularly important, so take a few moments each day to examine them, and you may be surprised how much you focus on the things that appear to go wrong.
 How many times do you find yourself regretting decisions?
 Remember you have created the world you see in front of you, so change the script in your head.

 KUNDALINI, IT JUST IS!